c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

 Any changes to the dialog context due to actions taken during the previous response will also be undone.
 This function is used when a user utterance is accidentally split in the middle during speech recognition and only the first half of the utterance is responded to.

-Note that the contextual information is reverted, but not if you have changed the value of a global variable in an action function or the contents of an external database.
+Note that the context information is reverted, but not if you have changed the value of a global variable in an action function or the contents of an external database.

 (chatgpt_dialogue)=
 ## ChatGPT Dialogue (ChatGPT-based Dialogue Block)